BrandenSoropia/card-babel/notes/DEV_NOTES.md

 ## 📜 History

+### February 13, 2024

+- ✅ Frontend: query by card ID~~/localized name~~
+  - Unfortunately I found out that there isn't a way to query a document's field containing a substring...
+So that basically kills the plan to search by card name unless the user types the whole thing correctly.
+[StackOverflow for some interesting "hacks" and alternatives](https://stackoverflow.com/questions/46568142/google-firestore-query-on-substring-of-a-property-value-text-search)
+  - Basically this forces me to use card numbers only to get an MVP out.
+Otherwise I can use something like Elastic Search, but that that would take too much time and effort for a small project.
+It would be interesting to learn about though so I'll do some reading at least later!
+- ✅- Frontend: Show said data
+  - Made a super rough input, search and search result UI.
+  - Also added `markdown-to-jsx` to support styling/allow more flexibility rendering card details.
+I used this library before so I thought to use it again.
+Also it mentioned it's "lightweight", and without really checking other libraries other than `react-markdown`, it seems to be the only one claiming this?
+Lastly, `markdown-to-jsx` has more stars, so it probably is more battle tested!

 ### February 11, 2024

 - ✅ Upload small subset of FaB Card data for testing.
 Uploaded cards for the Uzuri list I use since I play that and often run into translations needs.